-WordPress Plugins allow easy modification, customization, and enhancement of a WordPress blog.
+WordPress Plugins allow easy modification, customization, and enhancement of a WordPress site.
 Instead of changing the core programming of WordPress, you can add functionality with WordPress Plugins.
 Here is a basic definition:

-WordPress Plugin: A WordPress Plugin is a program, or a set of one or more functions, written in the PHP scripting language, that adds a specific set of features or services to the WordPress weblog, which can be seamlessly integrated with the weblog using access points and methods provided by the WordPress Plugin Application Program Interface (API).
+WordPress Plugin: A WordPress Plugin is a program, or a set of one or more functions, written in the PHP scripting language, that adds a specific set of features or services to the WordPress site, which can be seamlessly integrated with the site using access points and methods provided by the WordPress Plugin Application Program Interface (API).

 Wishing that WordPress had some new or modified functionality?
 The first thing to do is to search various WordPress Plugin repositories and sources to see if someone has already created a WordPress Plugin that suits your needs.
 If not, this article will guide you through the process of creating your own WordPress Plugin.